Jaymin4724/receiptify/README.md

-Got it ✅
-I’ll reorder your README into a clean, professional flow while keeping everything you wrote.

-Here’s the **properly ordered README.md**:

----

 # 📌 Receiptify – Automated Expense Tracker

 Receiptify is a **full-stack expense tracker** that extracts and structures data from uploaded receipts using **OCR** and **AI**.
 With a secure, cloud-first architecture, it simplifies expense management for users by automating receipt processing.